morrownr/USB-WiFi/home/FAQ.md

 Frequently Asked Questions (FAQ)

+Note: If you find that any of the issues listed below have been fixed, please let me know by posting a message in `issues`.

 No. 1

 Question: I am having problems with my Alfa AXML or Alfa AXM or Comfast CF-953AX.
 The wifi is not working.
 It seems to crash when coming up.
 What can I do?